 - Learn about yourself.
 Take an honest look at your values and beliefs and any addictions or roadblocks that may get in your way.
 Decide how you will deal with those instances.

 - Determine your SMART goals.

-- Hire me as your personal trainer and work with me on attainable fitness, nutrition, and stress relief plans.
+- Consider hiring a personal trainer, nutritionist, and counselor who is able to work with you on attainable fitness, nutrition, and stress relief plans.